Skip to main content

 Hardwood Straight 5–10% 7–10 sqft Cutting loss at walls, defects; NWFA baseline 5%, industry standard 10% Home Depot Amazon

-Hardwood Diagonal (45°) 15% 15 sqft NWFA adds 5% beyond straight baseline for angled planks; triangular off-cuts cannot be reused on opposite wall Home Depot Amazon
+Hardwood Diagonal (45°) 15% 15 sqft NWFA adds 5% beyond straight baseline for angled planks; triangular off-cuts can't be reused on opposite wall Home Depot Amazon

-Vinyl LVP Straight 7–10% 7–10 sqft Click-lock planks minimize waste; similar baseline to hardwood but fewer defect culls Home Depot Amazon
+Vinyl LVP Straight 7–10% 7–10 sqft Click-lock planks minimize waste; hardwood-like baseline but fewer defect culls Home Depot Amazon

-Carpet Any 10–15% 12–15 sqft Fixed roll widths (12 ft standard) force seams; patterned carpet demands meticulous matching Home Depot Amazon
+Carpet Any 10–15% 12–15 sqft Fixed roll widths (12 ft standard) force seams; patterned carpet demands precise matching Home Depot Amazon

 Tile Straight 10% 10 sqft Perimeter cuts plus breakage allowance Home Depot Amazon